Due to funding, at present this service is only available in East Sussex (not Brighton & Hove.)

 Families can submit an Enquiry Form so we can contact you to arrange an informal chat in the first instance.

-We also accept submitted Enquiry Forms from professionals such as nursery staff, key workers, health visitors and social workers.
+We also accept submitted Enquiry Forms from any statutory or voluntary agency working with the family.
 It is the third parties responsibility to gain permission to share the potential service-user’s contact details with us.

-We no longer send out referral forms and instead ask referrers to fill out an enquiries form on-line for the following reasons:
+We no longer send out referral forms and instead ask agencies to complete an enquiries form on-line for the following reasons:

-- Referrers have told us they struggle to find the time to fill out detailed forms
+- Referrers told us they struggle to find the time to fill out detailed forms

 - Forms go out of date

-- We were receiving a lot of sensitive personal information from referrers about people/families that we sometimes did not end up supporting.
-We now only request minimum information from referrers that is proportionate enough to be able to make contact i.e. name, means of contact and also to make us aware of any safeguarding/health & safety issues if we were to home-visit.
-We only ask for more personal information once we have assessed the enquiry and have confirmed we can offer support and the service-user would like it.
+- We were receiving a lot of sensitive personal information from referral agencies about people/families that we sometimes did not end up supporting.
+We now only request minimum information from agencies that is proportionate enough to be able to make contact i.e. name, means of contact and also to make us aware of any safeguarding/health & safety issues if we were to home-visit.
+We only ask for more personal information once we have established with the potential service-user that we can offer support in their circumstance and they are happy to receive it.